MOHS Surgery & Facial Reconstruction

 Who is a Good Candidate?

 Patients who have larger skin cancers, recurrent skin cancers, or cancers on their face, including sensitive areas such as the nose, lips, ears, and eyelids, may be candidates for coordinated care between the Mohs dermatologists and a plastic surgeon.
-Typically, the tumor will be removed by the Mohs surgeons one day, and reconstruction of the defect will be performed the following day by the plastic surgeon.
+Typically, the tumor will be removed by the Best mohs surgeons in NJ one day, and reconstruction of the defect will be performed the following day by the plastic surgeon.

-Mohs surgery is an advanced dermatologic surgery technique to remove skin cancer performed by dermatologic surgeons.
+Mohs surgery in New Jersey is an advanced dermatologic surgery technique to remove skin cancer performed by dermatologic surgeons.
 Dr. Tadros uses a wide variety of techniques to optimize wound healing and final cosmetic result.
 He typically creates exceptional cosmetic results with all of these reconstructions.

 Why is Form & Function Important In Facial Tumor Reconstruction?